RishikeshNandankar0201/IMS/README.md

-# IMS
-## Inventory Management System
+# Inventory Management System

-# Here's the short description of the project...
+## Here's the short description of the project...